How to Write a Musician Bio in 2026 [+ Templates & Examples]

 Let’s take the pressure off.

-Here’s a simple formula that works, whether you’re brand new or already gigging regularly:
+Here’s a simple formula that works, whether you're brand new or already playing shows:

 1. Start with a 1-Sentence Intro